U'kd Polls: Congress manifesto promises 40% women in police force | Politics

 - India

+Gandhi released the manifesto at a virtual rally here, streamed live in all 70 assembly constituencies in the state.

-Accusing the BJP government in Uttarakhand of doing nothing over the past five years, she asked people to take their vote seriously calling it their “most powerful weapon” to bring change.
+Accusing the BJP government in Uttarakhand of doing nothing over the past five years, she asked people to take their vote seriously because it was their "most powerful weapon" to bring change.

 ''The present government did nothing in five years.
 We still see only the work done by our government which preceded it.
 They did nothing because they did not have the intention,'' she said.

+The Congress leader alleged there was no dearth of funds but the intention on part of the government.

-She said the dues of sugarcane farmers across the country amount to Rs 14,000 crore which could have been settled easily if Rs 16,000 crore spent for buying two aeroplanes for the Prime Minister was utilised for that purpose.
+She said the dues of sugarcane farmers across the country amounts to Rs 14000 crore and it could have been easily settled if Rs 16000 crore spent to buy two aeroplanes for the Prime Minister was utilised for that purpose.

 ''The country went through its worst crisis during the second wave of corona as the Centre exported both oxygen and vaccines to foreign countries,'' she said.